alexUXUI/Comparing-Federation-Implementations/README.md

 To provide a structured comparison, we will analyze both approaches using the Federation Conceptual Framework, evaluating their strengths and weaknesses within a standardized model.

+The ultimate goal is to determine the "Real World" impacts of choosing between MF and NF.
+As such, the Real World impact will be discussed in each layer, with a high-level summary in the Conclusion section.

 </details>

 ## Federation Conceptual Framework